-Study Reveals Women May Be at Greater Risk for Opiate Addiction
+A New Study Reveals That Women Prescribed Opiates May be at Greater Risk for Addiction Than Men

 In many cases, opiate addiction develops after an individual is prescribed pain medication by their doctor.
 Whether the painkillers were prescribed after surgery or for severe back pain, many people slowly come to rely on the feeling they get when they are on the drug.
 This often leads to dependence, and consequently, addiction.